Gravestone: Inscriptions

-Prepare for death and follow me.

 Headstone engravers faced their own "year 2000 problem" when still-living people, as many as 500,000 in the United States alone, pre-purchased headstones with pre-carved death years beginning with 19–.

 Bas-relief carvings of a religious nature or of a profile of the deceased can be seen on some headstones, especially up to the 19th century.
 Since the invention of photography, a gravestone might include a framed photograph or cameo of the deceased; photographic images or artwork (showing the loved one, or some other image relevant to their life, interests or achievements) are sometimes now engraved onto smooth stone surfaces.

 Some headstones use lettering made of white metal fixed into the stone, which is easy to read but can be damaged by ivy or frost.
 Deep carvings on a hard-wearing stone may weather many centuries exposed in graveyards and still remain legible.
 Those fixed on the inside of churches, on the walls, or on the floor (often as near the altar as possible) may last much longer: such memorials were often embellished with a monumental brass.
+Irish geologist Patrick Wyse Jackson mused on gravestone legibility in 1993 with regards to the different types of stone available:

 The choice of language and/or script on gravestones has been studied by sociolinguists as indicators of language choices and language loyalty.
 For example, by studying cemeteries used by immigrant communities, some languages were found to be carved "long after the language ceased to be spoken" in the communities.
 In other cases, a language used in the inscription may indicate a religious affiliation.

-Marker inscriptions have also been used for political purposes, such as the grave marker installed in January 2008 at Cave Hill Cemetery in Louisville, Kentucky by Mathew Prescott, an employee of PETA.
-The grave marker is located near the grave of KFC founder Harland Sanders and bears the acrostic message "KFC tortures birds".
-The group placed its grave marker to promote its contention that KFC is cruel to chickens.